JohnAD/slone-web/README.md

     # test.py
     #
     # a possible python example, where python's None keyword is used to
-    # represent both null and none depending on context.
+    # represent both null and nothing depending on context.
     #
-    # So, for a name (key), the keyword "None" means none
+    # So, for a name (key), the keyword "None" means nothing
     #
-    x[""] = someValue   # empty; the name is an empty string x[None] = someValue # none; there is no name
+    x[""] = someValue   # empty; the name is an empty string x[None] = someValue # nothing; there is no name
     #                   # null is not allowed.
     #                   # (Philosophically, an "authoritative" unknown name makes no sense anyway.)
     #
     # So, for a value, the keyword "None" means null.
     #
     x["a"] = ""         # "a" entry is empty; the string has no content
-    del x["b"]          # "b" entry is none; this is performed by ommission rather than assignment x["c"] = None       # "c" entry is null; the string's content is not known.
+    del x["b"]          # "b" entry is nothing; this is performed by ommission rather than assignment x["c"] = None       # "c" entry is null; the string's content is not known.
 ```